-Samsung Galaxy S III wireless charging kit introduced by Zens
+The Zens Samsung Galaxy S III charging kit will be out in September

 Eindhoven (August 2, 2012) – ZENS, developer of innovative wireless charging solutions that meet and exceed the most stringent consumer demands, announced today the launch the world’s first integrated wireless charging solution for the Samsung’s Galaxy S3.
 This wireless charging solution offers ease of use while consumers no longer have to worry that they will run out of mobile power.